wdesimini/wdesimini.github.io/_posts/2018-12-20-sanDiegoZooAppSample.md

 date: 2018-12-20
 tags: [swift, iOS, MapKit]
 header:
-  image: "/images/Splash Logo.jpg"
+  image: "/images/Splash Logo.png"
 excerpt: "MapKit, Data Filtering, Subclassing"
 ---

-## Sample - San Diego Zoo App

 This app displays a sample format for a map-oriented tab bar application.
 It includes a tab bar controller with home, map, and search tabs.
+The banner image of this page is the splash screen of the app and was created in Photoshop.

 This sample includes the following features: